Obihai/simple_shell/README.md

-This is a project to recreate a simple bash shell
+This is an ALX project to create a simple bash sell